cortex-lab/phy/design/merge-view-integration-handoff.md

 The first unexecuted merge step is phy #1409.
 Do not start the #1404 integration until #1409 is merged and the manual tester feedback gate in section 2 is met.

+### Later activity refresh (2026-08-09 20:23 CEST)

+A second GitHub audit after the batch found no new phy PR, review, inline comment, or tester response.
+Phy #1409 remains open, non-draft, cleanly mergeable, and green at `046e05c9db33c9af565582829ea5fab4f55d7d8a`.
+The final phy `master` CI run at `92f080080047af2013162027e253ba22cbfd22a8` also passed.

+Three existing phylib PRs received new heads later in the day.
+Their CI runs have conclusion `action_required`, meaning a maintainer must approve the fork workflows; this is not a test failure:

+- #61, blank `dat_path`: `45be9a2c03824b8a1ca748a447dafaf049e91d7c`,
+  Actions run `31311081566`;
+- #62, atomic text writers: `0703f8474a2c1029a678f13cdc6b3938d1e4b952`,
+  Actions run `31311093728`;
+- #60, atomic `spike_clusters.npy`:
+  `6cf9e9828cdced4455635ad091d786a9206cccee`, Actions run `31309808016`.

+The revised phylib order is #61, then #62, then #60.
+Approve and verify #61's CI before merging it.
+Before merging #62, replace its process-global `os.umask(0)` read with a race-free way to create a sibling temporary file with normal new-file permissions, and preserve existing-file permissions.
+After #62 is corrected and merged, update #60 onto that master and implement its binary array write through the shared atomic writer.
+The current #60 creates its temporary file with mode 0600 and then replaces `spike_clusters.npy`, which can silently remove group access on shared lab storage.
+Resolve the #61/#60 model, test, and changelog overlaps once, on #60 after both earlier PRs have landed.
+Treat #60 and #62 as curation-integrity changes and require their failure-path, permission, cleanup, and full-suite regressions plus green CI before merge.

 ### Full pre-integration order

 Review and merge these PRs one at a time in this order: